ai4os/ai4-docs/source/howtos/train/federated-server.rst

 - **Clients running on different deployments of the platform.**
-   If you are running your clients from different deployments created in the platform, in orde to connect to the server you have to first find the IP of the server form the server side.
+   If you are running your clients from different deployments created in the platform, in order to connect to the server you have to first find the IP of the server form the server side.
    In this line, you first go to the deployment in which you have started the server, open a terminal an run:

    .. code-block:: bash